April 11, 2026

 The hybrid approach: let the model decide

 When in doubt, RAG is cheaper, faster to set up, and easier to debug.
 Start there.
-Add MCP for the specific sources where freshness actually matters.
+Add MCP for specific sources where freshness actually matters.

-The system prompt: the hidden layer that shapes everything
+The system prompt shapes everything

-Most writing about RAG and MCP focuses on retrieval mechanics.
+Most writing about RAG and MCP focuses on the retrieval mechanics.
 The system prompt gets less attention, but it has an outsized effect on answer quality.
-A few things we learned the hard way:

-Data quality is the actual bottleneck
+Data quality is the real bottleneck

 What this means in practice: